Timeline of the Tigray war (July 2021–November 2022): 1 July

 A bridge across the Tekezé River was partly destroyed.

 2 July

 Around 7000 captured Ethiopian soldiers passed through Mekelle, on the way to a prison north of the city.

+3 July

+The UN reports that 400,000 suffer from in famine in Tigray, with 1.8 million more at risk.

 6 July

 The Tigrayan government began mobilization to retake western Tigray from Amhara militias.

 10 July

 Fiyelwiha battle.
 A large group of Amhara militia from Wereta and the surrounding Fogera district had been occupying the Dima district in Tigray.
 On 10 July, they were defeated by the Tigray Defence Forces (TDF); several Wereta militiamen, including the head of the Peace and Security Bureau of the Fogera woreda were killed on the battlefield in Fiyelwiha, a small town of the Dima district.

 11 July

 Following defeats of the ENDF and Amhara Special Forces in the Tigray War, the Fano (militia) took revenge on Tigrayan citizens in towns in Amhara region, killing people and looting shops, for instance in Wereta, where three Tigrayans were killed.
 In retaliation for the lost battle in Fiyelwiha the previous day, the Amhara Fano (militia) and mob murdered three civilians of Tigrayan origin in Wereta on 11 July 2021.
 Social media displayed imagery of the corpses been drag behind three wheel motorcycles, called “bajaj”.